Set up compliance boundaries for eDiscovery investigations in Office 365

 Keep the following things in mind when searching and exporting content in multi-geo environments.

-The Region parameter doesn't control searches of Exchange mailboxes; all data centers will be searched when you search mailboxes.
-To limit the scope of which Exchange mailboxes can be searched, use the Filters parameter when creating or changing a search permissions filter.
+The Region parameter doesn't control searches of Exchange mailboxes.
+All data centers will be searched when you search mailboxes.
+To limit the scope of which Exchange mailboxes are searched, use the Filters parameter when creating or changing a search permissions filter.

-If it's necessary for an eDiscovery Manager to search across multiple SharePoint regions, you'll need to create a different user account for that eDiscovery manager that can be used in the search permissions filter to specify the alternate region where the SharePoint sites or OneDrive accounts are located.
+If it's necessary for an eDiscovery Manager to search across multiple SharePoint regions, you need to create a different user account for that eDiscovery manager to use in the search permissions filter to specify the region where the SharePoint sites or OneDrive accounts are located.
 For more information about setting this up, see the "Searching for content in a SharePoint Multi-Geo environment" section in Content Search in Office 365.

-When exporting search results, content from all content locations (including Exchange, Skype for Business, SharePoint, OneDrive and other Office 365 services that you can search by using the Content Search tool) will be uploaded to the Azure storage location in the data center that's specified by the Region parameter.
+When exporting search results, content from all content locations (including Exchange, Skype for Business, SharePoint, OneDrive, and other Office 365 services that you can search by using the Content Search tool) are uploaded to the Azure Storage location in the datacenter that's specified by the Region parameter.
 This helps organizations stay within compliance by not allowing content to be exported across controlled borders.
 If no region is specified in the search permissions filter, content is uploaded to the organization's default region.

 You can edit an existing search permissions filter to add or change the region by running the following command: